atlan-antillia/Tensorflow-Image-Segmentation-Ovarian-Tumor/README.md

 <li><a href="./src/TensorflowUNet3Plus.py">TensorflowUNet3Plus.py</a></li>
 <br>

-Please see also the previous experimetn <a href="https://github.com/sarah-antillia/Image-Segmentation-Ovarian-Tumor">
+Please see also the previous experiment <a href="https://github.com/sarah-antillia/Image-Segmentation-Ovarian-Tumor">
 Image-Segmentation-Ovarian-Tumor"</a>
 <br>